 Stage 1: The start of the market correction

 We are very likely at this stage now.
-If you are a member of Value Stock Guide Premium, you have a little over 50% of your portfolio (allocated to following VSG) in cash now.
+If you are a member of Value Stock Guide Premium, you have a little over 50% of your investment portfolios (allocated to following VSG) in cash now.
 The rest is in a few good quality stocks and assets, along with some market tracking ETFs chosen for their various characteristics (“factors”).
 We can relax knowing we have the ammunition to fire when the correction is in full swing.

 Perhaps you are not a VSG member, but you did adjust your portfolio to be cash heavy coming into this year.
 If you are confident with the stocks you are invested in and they represent a good value today, you can also relax.
 Even if the market corrects significantly in the next few months, nothing much needs to be done for now.